Student Exchange

-Student Exchange is a 1987 American made-for-television comedy film directed by Mollie Miller and produced by Walt Disney Television.
-It originally aired November 29, 1987 as a presentation of The Disney Sunday Movie on ABC.
+Student Exchange is a 1987 American two-part made-for-television comedy film directed by Mollie Miller and produced by Walt Disney Television.
+It originally aired November 29, 1987 and December 6, 1987 as a presentation of The Disney Sunday Movie on ABC.

 Plot

 Carole and Neil, two nerdy teenagers, get only perfect grades but have no social skills.
 When Carole learns that two foreign exchange students from France and Italy have gone to another school, they grab their chance and dress up as the exchange students.
 For their last semester, they see a fresh start to become popular as the Italian Adriano and French Simone.
 But for how long can the scheme go on?